-Note that it is acceptable to use the system built-ins.
-For example searching for ": TableIncomplete" will return a collection of nodes for which the conditional probability table has not yet been set.
+Note that it is acceptable to use the system built-ins in the getter method (but not the setter).
+For example searching for ":TableIncomplete" will return a collection of nodes for which the conditional probability table has not yet been set.